Islamic Republic of Iran Air Defense Force: History

-As of 1996, Iranian Air Defence forces included about 18,000 military personnel.
-The tradition of aircraft-based air defense, derived from the US-trained Air Force from before the 1979 Iranian Revolution, was giving way to an expanding arsenal of ground-based air defense missile systems.
+As of 1996, Iranian Air Defense forces included about 18,000 military personnel.
+The tradition of aircraft-based air defense, derived from the US-trained Air Force from before the 1979 Iranian revolution, was giving way to an expanding arsenal of ground-based air defense missile systems.
 Still, Iran was at the time unable to construct a nationwide, integrated air defense network, and continued to rely on point defense of key locations with surface-to-air missile batteries.

-The bulk of Iran's Air Force Air Defence holdings by the mid-1990s revolved around 30 Improved HAWK fire units (12 battalions/150+ launchers), 45-60 SA-2 and HQ-2J/23 (CSA-1 Chinese equivalents of the SA-2) launchers.
+The bulk of Iran's Air Force Air Defense holdings by the mid-1990s revolved around 30 Improved HAWK fire units (12 battalions/150+ launchers), 45-60 SA-2 and HQ-2J/23 (CSA-1 Chinese equivalents of the SA-2) launchers.
 Also available were some 30 Rapier and 15 Tigercat SAM launchers.
 There are reports of the transfer of SA-6 launchers to Iran from Russia in 1995/1996.
 In 1997, the Iranian Air Defense forces declared the Almaz S-200 Angara (SA-5 'Gammon') low-to high-altitude surface-to-air missile (SAM) operational.

 In December 2005, Iran entered into a contract to purchase 29 TOR-M1 (SA-15 Gauntlet) mobile surface-to-air missile defense systems from Russia worth more than US$700 million (EUR 600 million).

 Between 1998 and 2002, Iran imported approximately 6 JY-14 surveillance radars from the China National Electronics Import-Export Corporation.
 The radar can detect targets up to 300 km away and is now part of Iran's air defense system.